 What is Omphalocele?

 Omphalocele is an abdominal wall defect like gastroschisis in which the anterior abdomen does not close properly allowing the intestines to protrude outside the fetus.
-An omphalocele is different in that the organs are contained in a thin membranous sac instead of floating in the amniotic fluid.
+It occurs in in about 1.8 per 10,000 births.
+An omphalocele is different than gastroschisis in that the organs are contained in a thin membranous sac instead of floating in the amniotic fluid.
 While the fetus is growing, the muscles of the abdominal wall do not form correctly.
 This allows some of the organs (stomach, liver, intestine) of the abdomen to protrude on the outside of the fetus's body through the umbilical cord.

 During your pregnancy, you may have had an ultrasound which showed a problem outside your fetus's abdomen.
 Usually the doctor performing the ultrasound sees a bump on the outside of the abdominal wall.
 The ultrasound will be able to determine the size of the defect as well as identify the organs that are affected.
 You will not experience any unusual symptoms during the pregnancy.